Expunction And Sealing Your Criminal Record: Are You Eligible?

 Expunction is a complex issue with many exceptions.
 If you want to have your record erased through the expunction process, it is important to talk with an experienced criminal lawyer.
 Even if you are ineligible for expunction, there may be other options, such as a petition for nondisclosure.

 This is a petition to the criminal court that handled your case, requesting that it seal any records pertaining to the case.
 Unlike expunction, the record still exists and can be found by government agencies; you do not have the right to deny that the arrest ever happened.
 However, the order seals the record from public view (including potential employers).
 Some cases, such as family violence cases, cannot be sealed so it is important to talk with an experienced criminal lawyer.

 Set Up An Attorney Consultation

-If you have questions about expunction (expungement) or about sealing your record (motion for nondisclosure), I can help.
-Call 713-489-7763 or e-mail me to arrange a consultation with a knowledgeable Houston expungement lawyer.
+To learn whether expunction (expungement) or sealing your record (motion for nondisclosure) are possibilities in your case, let me help you.
+Call 713-489-7763 or email me to arrange a consultation with a knowledgeable Houston expungement lawyer.